 When it comes to finance, reporting is recognised as a crucial tool for knowing your financial position and understanding the profitability of your business.
 So why is it that inventory reporting doesn’t always get the same focus?
 Given that inventory can be a business’ most important asset, it’s just as important to get your inventory reporting set up correctly to understand and improve your warehouse efficiency and profitability and empower you to make more informed, agile business decisions.

 Define What You Need

-Before you get start with setting up your reports, take a moment to define what information you need and how often you’re going to need it.
+Before you get started with setting up your reports, take a moment to define what information you need and how often you’re going to need it.
 Being able to see your top selling products gives you an indication of which items you may want to purchase more frequently, or in larger quantities.
 Getting a view of your slowest moving products can help you figure out if you could run a promotion or marketing campaign to get them out the door quicker and free up more of your valuable warehouse space.

 You’ll also want to consider the frequency of your reporting.
 Do you need to be tracking changes daily, or is a weekly review more in line with what’s realistically manageable for you?

 Once you’ve defined and set up your reports, you’ll want to minimise the human effort involved to update them each time.
 Many cloud ERP systems will provide real-time reporting which can be delivered to you automatically, according to pre-defined schedules or specific triggers.

 Having automation delivering your reports can also help keep you in the habit of reviewing and understanding your stock situation at regular intervals.
 With everything else you need to keep in mind with warehouse management, it can make all the difference having inventory reports arrive in your inbox at the same time each day or week – reminding you to review and make any necessary changes to your stock situation.

 If you’re using the right cloud ERP software, you’ll also be able to set advanced trigger-based automations.
 These can include receiving alerts when items reach minimum or maximum levels and prompt re-ordering when needed.